There are three basic parts of a seed in the angiosperms: (a) an embryo, (b) a food storage or nutritive tissue, and (c) seed covering.

 From the outside, seeds may be smooth, wrinkled, or hairy as in cotton, or winged.
 In the castor bean (Ricinus communis), there is wart-like growth at the hilum, called the caruncle.
 In mangosteen, the seeds are enveloped by a white fleshy aril which is edible.

-Note: Are you aware that some seeds used in propagating plants may not be entirely seeds?
+Note: Do you know that some seeds used in propagating plants may not be entirely seeds?
 Click here to read.

 AGROFORESTRY SEEDS CIRCULAR, March 1993. p.
 30.